-Low-density residences, the largest use of city land, are found mostly in Staten Island, eastern Queens, southern Brooklyn, and northwest and eastern Bronx.
+Low-density one- and two-family residences, the largest use of city land, are found mostly in Staten Island, eastern Queens, southern Brooklyn, and northwest and eastern Bronx.

 Mixed Residential and Commercial

-This use is most often typified by apartment buildings with stores and/or neighborhood services on the ground level.
-Mixed use buildings with both offices and residences are also included, but are less common.
+This use is most often typified by apartment buildings with stores and/or neighborhood services on the ground floor.
+Mixed-use buildings with both offices and residences are also included, but less common.

-These uses occupy only a fraction of the city’s land (four percent), but they use space intensively.
-Most of the city’s 3.7million jobs are in commercial areas, ranging from the office towers of Manhattan and the regional business districts of downtown Brooklyn, Long Island City, Jamaica, and the Hub, to the local shopping corridors throughout the city.
+These uses occupy only a fraction of the city’s land, but the space is used intensively.
+Most of the city’s jobs are in commercial areas, ranging from the office towers of Manhattan and the regional business districts of downtown Brooklyn, Long Island City, Jamaica, and the Hub, to the local shopping corridors throughout the city.

 Industrial / Manufacturing

-Industrial uses, the warehouses and factories occupying four percent of the city’s total lot area, are found primarily in the South Bronx, on either side of Newtown Creek in Brooklyn and Queens, and on the northern and western shores of Brooklyn and Staten Island waterfronts.
+Industrial uses, the warehouses and factories occupying a small percentage of the city’s total lot area, are found primarily in the South Bronx, on either side of Newtown Creek in Brooklyn and Queens, and on the northern and western shores of Brooklyn and Staten Island waterfronts.

 Transportation / Utility